Data-Driven Insights: How to Measure ROI For Virtual Events

 • Advanced Power BI - For deeper, more complex data analysis, Advanced Power BI can layer in registrant data such as demographics, registration question responses, poll responses, and survey information.

-How Often Should You Look at Metrics?
+How Often Should You Look at Event Metrics?

 Your event data gives you fantastic insights, but your timing is important, too.
 How often should be running reports and analyzing them to maximize their usefulness?

-• Event-level data - Review event performance and survey feedback shortly after the end of each event.
+• Event-level Data - Review event performance and survey feedback shortly after the end of each event.

 • Monthly - Review overall trends in registration and attendance, including the most popular event topics and speakers.